cocoaninja/Airbnb-Menu-Airview-Animation/README.md

 ## Overview

-Airbnb Menu's Airview Animation is a drop-in easy-to-use library<br>
-that provides a simple way to integrate a 3D UIView animation<br>
-just like Airbnb's last updated Airview menu into your iOS applications.
+Airbnb Menu's Airview Animation is a drop-in easy-to-use library that provides a simple way to integrate a 3D UIView animation just like Airbnb's last updated Airview menu into your iOS applications.

 <img src="CNscreenshotBefore.png"/>